How To Increase Your Kayak Speed – Reach Your Destination Quickly For 2024

 What you should avoid when trying to increase your kayak speed

--You should avoid paddling too hard or too fast.
-Paddling too hard will make you tired and slow down.
-Paddling too fast will make it difficult to control your kayak.
+You should avoid paddling too hard or too fast.
+Paddling too hard will make you tired and slow down, and paddling too fast will make it difficult to control your kayak.

--You should avoid paddling with your arms only.
-Use your whole body to paddle, including your legs and back.
+You should avoid paddling with your arms only.
+Use your whole body, including your legs and back, to paddle.

 -You should avoid paddling in choppy water.
 Paddling in calm water will help you go faster.